linkedweb/full-auth-api/README.md

 -   then go to `Security credentials`, and create a new access key
 -   take the access key and secret, and use them as the values in the `AWS_SES_ACCESS_KEY_ID` and `AWS_SES_SECRET_ACCESS_KEY` environment variables
 -   fill in the region where you set up the Simple Email Service in the `AWS_SES_REGION_NAME` environment variable
--   fill in the email that will be sending email in the `AWS_SES_FROM_EMAIL` environment variable
+-   fill in the email that will be sending emails in the `AWS_SES_FROM_EMAIL` environment variable
--   go to google cloud at [Google](https://console.cloud.google.com)
+-   go to google cloud [HERE](https://console.cloud.google.com)
 -   in the settings, hover over `APIs & Services`, and click on `OAuth consent screen`
 -   fill in the details for the OAuth consent screen
     -   create an `External` user type